Charles Bediako: First stint (2021–2023)

-Bediako competed in the NBA G League Elite Camp in Chicago from May 13–14, 2023.
-However, he did not earn an invitation to the NBA Draft Combine.
+On March 31, 2023, Bediako announced that he would enter the NBA Draft pool and sign with an agent while maintaining his eligibility.
+He competed in the NBA G League Elite Camp, but he did not earn an invitation to the NBA Draft Combine.
 At the Elite Camp, Bediako was measured at 6 foot 10 without shoes and weighed 223.4 pounds.
-He also recorded a massive 7-foot-3 wingspan.
+He also recorded a 7-foot-3 wingspan.